 If your savings account could use a good boost, it may not be a matter of getting a second job.
-Instead, you may want to look at your monthly budget to find those recurring expenses for things you don’t need.
-By cutting out unnecessary spending, you’ll maximize savings and stick to your budget better.
+Instead, you may want to look at your monthly budget to find those recurring expenses for things you don’t really need.
+By cutting out the unnecessary spending, you’ll maximize savings and stick to your budget better.
 If you aren’t sure where to start, here are four simple things you can cut out to save money.

 Movie Streaming Services

 It may be well warranted to have a single movie streaming service.
 But, if you have more than one, choose a single service and cut the rest.
 This could save you at least $10 a month or $120 a year.